BasicallyWiz/WizWebComponents/README.md

 This also shows code-behind and how to use that pretty well.

 ## What's with the empty wwwroot?
 I write this while working on another project, and usually when I add styles and assets to the folder, they usually just don't work at all.

-(I believe the story might be different after solution publish)
+I'm fairly confident though, that when published, the wwwroot of this library and any parent projects should combine, then it'll work.

 ## How To Use
 ### I want the code (Preferred)